brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 the event is the possibility of publishing the final product of their Brainhack project.
 As organizers, you can provide them with a list of some of the possible publication opportunities.
-The first step towards publication is to get a DOI (digital object identifiers) for the project's code along with a repository in GitHub.
+The first step towards publication is to get a DOI (digital object identifiers) for the project's code along with a repository in an open access storage (eg. GitHub).
 Make your attendees aware that by using a DOI, their work will be recognized and cited properly.
 For more information on how to make code citable using a DOI, you can refer to/share [these guidelines](https://guides.github.com/activities/citable-code/) with your attendees.